 Every morning of my life begins with practice.
-The practices I have been engaging for the past three decades have helped me slow down, release stress and heal my body and my mind.
-They have made me a better mother, a better friend, a better teacher and a happier woman.
-These practices come from the wisdom traditions of yoga and ayurveda and have been passed along to me by wonderful teachers, tapping into a lineage that is thousands of years old.
+The practices I have been engaging for the past three decades have helped me slow down, release stress, heal my body and mind and experience my deeper nature.
+They have made me a better mother, a better friend, a better teacher, and a happier woman.
+These practices come from the wisdom traditions of yoga and Ayurveda and have been generously passed along to me by wonderful teachers, tapping into a lineage that is thousands of years old.

 When I didn’t prioritize the time to attune to myself daily, I was more stressed out and edgy; anxious, and exhausted; forgetful of my deeper nature and interconnectedness with all.
 The care I had to offer from that space was not my best.
 Yogic self-care is a willingness to shift your priorities—from getting everything on your to-do list done, to putting the list aside and taking time to BE with yourself.
 To let the mind rest into spaciousness.
 To allow the body to breathe and receive.